M-Nad/simple-language-classifier/README.md

 ## Overview
 This project implements a simple machine learning-based approach to automatically classify the language of a given text.
 The method involves preprocessing steps such as alphabet (script) detection and feature extraction, followed by classification using logistic regression with optimized hyperparameters.

+For more detailed on the methodology, refer to `REPORT - Simple Language Classifier.pdf`.

 ## Features
 - **Multilingual classification** of texts from a diverse dataset.
 - **Script detection** to refine classification by narrowing language candidates.